-&lt;sup>2 Private loan information is based on a June 16, 2021 review of national private loan programs offered by Sallie Mae and its publicly-traded competitors.
+2Private loan information is based on a June 7, 2022 review of national private loan programs offered by Sallie Mae and its publicly-traded competitors.
 Variable rates may increase over the life of the loan.

-&lt;sup>3 Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
+Solitie Mae does not provide, and these materials are not meant to convey financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.
+Reproduction without explicit permission is prohibited.